About Mediation & Fees

 Sometimes in a relationship, one party dominates the other, and the weaker party is put at an impossible disadvantage when trying to represent himself or herself.
 Power imbalances range from resource possession to intimidation and even outright physical and emotional abuse.
 This is a valid concern, especially if you feel that you are the weaker party, and even more so if abuse is involved.
 A skilled mediator is trained to detect the presence of power imbalances and abuse, and uses specific interventions to influence the balance of power to ensure that each party feels confident in presenting the merits of his or her needs and concerns.

-If you, or anyone you know, may benefit from mediation, then please call or send us an email.
+If you feel you may benefit from mediation, then please call or send us an email.
 All communications are fully confidential, and the initial phone consultation is free.

-Blue Springs, MO; Gladstone, MO; Harrisonville, MO; Independence, MO; Kansas City, MO; Lee's Summit, MO; Liberty, MO; Platte City, MO Kansas City, KS; Leawood, KS; Lenexa, KS; Olathe, KS; Overland Park, KS; Shawnee Mission, KS
+Blue Springs, MO; Gladstone, MO; Harrisonville, MO; Independence, MO; Kansas City, MO; Lee's Summit, MO; Liberty, MO; Platte City, MO; Kansas City, KS; Lawrence, KS; Leawood, KS; Lenexa, KS; Olathe, KS; Overland Park, KS; Shawnee Mission, KS